nelhage/blog.nelhage.com/source/_posts/2015-11-01-what-mongodb-got-right.markdown

 [^sql]: Despite all the "NoSQL" hype, MongoDB is structurally and
     functionally much more similar to a SQL database than it is to most of the more exotic NoSQL databases.
+In both MongoDB and SQL RDBMSes, the core abstraction is a single server, with a number of tables or collections that support multiple consistent secondary indexes and rich querying.

 [^injection]: MongoDB did mess up slightly and allow a
     literal/operator ambiguity that permits